Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Bleeding.

-Hepatic coma, violation of the liver, reflexes, consciousness, the result can be fatal.
+Hepatic coma, disruption of the liver, reflexes, consciousness, the result can be death.

 First you need to remove contact with the poison.
-In order to prevent the passage of poison into the blood, and subsequently into the liver, it must be removed from the stomach with the help of artificial vomiting.
-To weaken the effect of poison on the gastric walls, you can use a decoction of flax seeds or milk.
-In the presence of high temperature You can put cold compresses on your head.
-While you are doing all this, urgently call ambulance, or go to the toxicology department in the hospital for treatment.
+In order to prevent the poison from passing into the blood, and subsequently into the liver, it must be removed from the stomach using artificial vomiting.
+To weaken the effect of poison on the gastric walls, you can use flax seed decoction or milk.
+In the presence of high temperature, you can apply cold compresses to your head.
+While you are doing all this, call urgently ambulance, or go to a hospital toxicology department for treatment.

-With the manifestation of symptoms of acute toxic hepatitis, the patient must be urgently hospitalized to the hospital, where they will be carried out under the supervision of a doctor, such methods of treatment:
+If symptoms of acute toxic hepatitis appear, the patient must be urgently hospitalized in a hospital, where the following treatment methods will be carried out under the supervision of a doctor:

 Herbal hepatoprotectors for the treatment of toxic hepatitis

-These drugs increase the resistance of the liver to negative impacts(drugs, alcohol, poisons).
-Strengthen the neutralizing hepatic function and accelerate the recovery of infected cells.
+These drugs increase the liver's resistance to negative impacts(medicines, alcohol, poisons).
+Strengthen the neutralizing liver function and accelerate the recovery of infected cells.

-Ingredients: prickly marques, common chicory, western cassia, common yarrow, black nightshade, terminal arjuna, gallic tamarix.
+Ingredients: spiny capers, common chicory, western cassia, common yarrow, black nightshade, terminal arjuna, Tamarix gallicum.

 Activates enzymes (acetaldehyde dehydrogenase, cytochrome P450, etc.) involved in the removal of toxic substances.
 Acetaldehyde dehydrogenase reduces the damaging effects of alcohol and promotes its release.